aesqe/file-gallery/readme.txt

 	installation folder (usually under 'wp-content\plugins').
 2. Go to WordPress administration -> plugins page and activate "File Gallery" plugin.
-3. You're done - go edit or add a new post to see how it works :)
+3. You're done - go edit or add a new post to see how it works.